California workers should be able to earn a living in a safe and secure environment.

-Understanding Protected Characteristics
+Understanding Protected Characteristics in the California Workplace

 Only certain characteristics are protected under California’s anti-workplace bullying laws.
 You cannot file a legal claim simply because a manager or co-worker was ‘rude’ or ‘mean’.

 However, if you were subject to bullying based on a protected characteristic, you may have a hostile work environment claim.

-What Actions are Considered to Be Workplace Bullying
+What Actions are Considered to Be Workplace Bullying?

 It could include anything from overt threats to jokes and teasing.
 Workplace bullying does not require ill intent on the part of the bully.
 One person’s ‘jokes’ may be damaging bullying to another person.

 In most cases, California courts consider whether or not the ‘bullying’ created a hostile work environment for the victim.

-In considering whether or not a hostile work environment existed, California courts will consider the severity of the conduct, the pervasiveness of the conduct, and the overall context of the workplace.
+To prove that a hostile work environment existed, California courts will consider the severity of the conduct, the pervasiveness of the conduct, and the overall context of the workplace.